kianby/pecosys/README.md

 Some JavaScript code posts the form to a local URL bound to...
 Pecosys.

-I can guess some questions:
+I can guess two questions:

 *So the blog needs a server-side language?*
 - Right!
 Pecosys is written in Python and it uses Flask Web framework.
 You